 Many vegetables also offer side benefits to fish, shrimp and snails, including anti-inflammatory, anti-bacterial, anti-fungal and anti-parasite properties.
 They can support the immune system and organ function, while also improving reproduction and growth.

-7 Tips for Feeding Vegetables to Tropical Fish, Shrimp & Snails
+Feeding Vegetables to Tropical Fish, Shrimp & Snails

 - Buy organic and wash well